Mongol Post: Mongol Shuudan Bank

 In 1993, the Post Bank of Mongolia (Mongol.
 Mongol Shuudan Bank, English Mongol Post Bank) was established.
-However, by the second half of the 2000s, he had large tax debts to the state.
-In 2009, a decision was made to merge this financial and credit institution with the Savings Bank of Mongolia (Mong.
+However, by the second half of the 2000s, the bank had large tax debts to the state.
+In 2009, a decision was made to merge the institution with the Savings Bank of Mongolia (Mong.
 Khadgalamzhiin Bank, English Savings Bank), which was successfully completed in 2010.